scania-digital-design-system/sdds/theme/light/readme.md

 4. From the scania-theme folder, run `npm i` to install package dependencies
 5. Start the local setup by running `npm start`
 6. Scania theme scripts will be served on http://localhost:1338/scania-theme.js
+7. Use demo inside the `demo` folder in sdds project.

 ## License